harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/visual_testing.md

 directory.

-Once you have confirmed that visual differences are expected and aren't regressions, trigger the manual CI job `update_screenshots` to regenerate the snapshots.
+Once you have confirmed that visual differences are expected and aren't regressions, trigger the manual CI job `ui:update_screenshots` to regenerate the snapshots.

 ## Excluding stories from visual testing